-My life was changed when I was about 13.
+I first found out about meditation when I was 12.
 I spent 2 weeks in the school summer holidays in the Scottish Highlands with my Dad.
-Over those 2 weeks my father helped me become aware of my destructive behaviour and I started to adopt a new way of thinking and said goodbye to the anger, jealousy, fights, bitching and depression which once lurked by my side.
-It was a dramatic change but I was at a crisis point, slowly breaking down my relationships with family and friends.
-I knew something had to change.
+Over those 2 weeks my father helped me become aware of my destructive behavior and I started to adopt a new way of thinking.
+It was a dramatic change but I was at a point where I knew I had to change if I wanted me life to be enjoyable.
 I remember my Dad telling me, ‘change the way you look at things and the things you look at will change,’ those words have transformed my life, because the truth is we can’t change others but we can change ourselves.

 It took a while for things to change, breaking two years of bad habits wasn’t easy – but my goodness it was worth it!

 I kept a little journal which reminded me of my goals and I used it to focus, I would phone Dad every day after I had an argument and he would help me become aware of my actions and how they may have made the other person feel agitated and then they may have responded violently.